patil4x4sanket/groceryBookingApiProject/README.md

 ### Prerequisites

-- Java 8
-- Maven
-- MySQL
-- Docker
+- Docker (should be installed)
-- Internet Access ;P  (atleast to Docker-Hub, to download mysql image and Public Maven Repository, to download the required maven dependencies)
+- Internet Access ;P  (atleast to Docker-Hub, to download mysql image and to Public Maven Repository, to download the required maven dependencies)

 ----------------------------------------------------------------